 If we give a closer look at the concentrations of AMP and IMP in the 4 hours following the exertion (figure 5), we actually see an increased production of IMP (green line) and AMP (orange line) in skeletal muscles of ME/CFS patients (on the right) vs controls (left).

 A further compensatory pathway used by patients (according to this model) is the production of ATP from ADP by the enzyme creatine kinase (figure 6).
 This is another way that we have on our cells to produce ATP in the cytosol without the help of mitochondria.
-In this model of ME/CFS, there is an increase in the use of this pathway, which leads to a decrease in cellular concentration of phosphocreatine and an increase in the cellular concentration of creatine (figure 7).
+In this model of ME/CFS, there is an increase in the use of this pathway, which leads to a decrease in the cellular concentration of phosphocreatine and an increase in the cellular concentration of creatine (figure 7).

 Comparison with available metabolic data